django/deps/final/0001-dep-process.rst

 ``Implementation-Team``
     The person/people who have committed to implementing this DEP ``Shepherd``
-    The core developer "on point" for the DEP ``Requires``
+    A more experienced developer to help mentor and guide the DEP forward ``Requires``
     If this DEP depends on another DEP being implemented first, this should be a link to the required DEP.